-The Moon and 134340 Pluto will make a close approach, passing within 0°29' of each other.
+The Moon and Venus will make a close approach, passing within 1°11' of each other.
 The Moon will be 26 days old.

-From Washington, the pair will be difficult to observe as they will appear no higher than 19° above the horizon.
-They will be visible in the dawn sky, rising at 04:41 (MDT) – 2 hours and 25 minutes before the Sun – and reaching an altitude of 15° above the south-eastern horizon before fading from view as dawn breaks around 06:25.
+From Ashburn, the pair will be visible in the dawn sky, rising at 04:46 (EDT) – 1 hour and 57 minutes before the Sun – and reaching an altitude of 15° above the south-eastern horizon before fading from view as dawn breaks around 06:25.

-A graph of the angular separation between the Moon and 134340 Pluto around the time of closest approach is available here.
+A graph of the angular separation between the Moon and Venus around the time of closest approach is available here.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|